 To be fair, navigating by keyboard, and especially listening to screen readers, are skills that can take a while to master, so you may have trouble even on a truly accessible site.
 But give it a go.

-For a screen reader, try the free ChromeVox Chrome Extension, Narrator on Windows, or VoiceOver on a Mac.
+For a screen reader, try the free ChromeVox Chrome Extension or Narrator on Windows.
 Most visually impaired folks will use a premium or paid screen reader to best meet their needs, but these free options should do the trick for you.

 It almost goes without saying – these tools can’t catch it all and they also may return false negatives.
 They will require manual testing and confirmation, which is why we suggest getting familiar with keyboard navigation and screen readers first.
 Some of the tools and checking may also require input or testing from a developer.